yafavdhirendra/Mysql_assignment/README.md

 # MySQL Club Management System

 This project demonstrates database normalization (1NF, 2NF, 3NF)
-using MySQL 8.0 in Docker.
+using MySQL 8.0 in Docker And also learn about basic of mysql

 Tables:
 - Student